 Slow cooker recipes average 6 to 10 hours of cook time.
 If you want to convert your favorite recipes to the slow cooker, use the following guidelines:

 - One hour in the oven at 350 degrees F is equivalent to about 4 hours on high or 8 hours on low.

 - Three (3) hours in the oven at 350 degrees F is equivalent to 4-6 hours on high and 8-16 hours on low.

 Slow Cooker Time Conversions Chart

 As we’ve just seen when considering slow cooker advantages and disadvantages, slow cooker benefits far outweigh the disadvantages.
 They’re convenient, versatile, time saving, and are very useful for creating healthy, balanced meals.
 They’re also very easy to use, clean and transport.
 Since they can be used to cook food in bulk, slow cookers can work wonders in meal prepping for the week, saving you time and effort on your food.

 Best affordable programmable slow cookers on Amazon

-In case you’re shopping for a slow cooker, here are some affordable options from Amazon that have great reviews, most have Prime delivery options, and don’t require you to leave your house to buy:
+Once you’ve considered slow cooker advantages and disadvantages, in case you’re shopping for a slow cooker, here are some affordable options from Amazon that have great reviews, most have Prime delivery options, and don’t require you to leave your house to buy:

-As we’ve just seen, there are many slow cooker benefits that you can reap.
+To sum up slow cooker advantages and disadvantages, there are many slow cooker benefits that you can reap.
 Slow cookers are extremely convenient for making easy and healthy meals with just the touch of a button!
 Plus with the time they save you in the kitchen, a slow cooker is a must have appliance for any home cook.